cnumr/best-practices/chapters/BP_018_en.md

 ### Example

-For an institutional website with high traffic, two subdomains are preferred:
+For an institutional website with high traffic, two subdomains should be preferred:
   - application server on www.domain.tld
   - “cookie-less” media server on media.domain.tld